Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 Once you are done, click "Change salary".
 You may select other pop type under "Pop:" to change their salary as well.

-#### Option 2: DefaultSalaryAI

-Adjusting salary every turn can be tedious if you have many carriers, so the game provide a " DefaultSalaryAI" to automate this.

-Similar to how you use the [default AI](#let-ai-do-everything), click "AI" in the [player information buttons](#player-information-buttons), select "DefaultSalaryAI" instead of " DefaultAI", click "
-Compute" and "Use all" to put all the commands into your plan.

-Note that "Use all" will remove the commands in your plan and add the ones computed by the AI.
-Do this at the beginning of your turn.

 ### Factories